timtrottcodes/aethrakor-3/README.md

-# Aetherios 3: Return to Ashes by Tim Trott
+# Aethrakor 3: Return to Ashes by Tim Trott

 ## Introduction